sciZer0/7/v/README.md

 <h1>About DeFi</h1>

-In DeFi as it is being made for now, there are also fundamental problems.
+In DeFi as it is being made for now, there are also big problems that are fundamental.

-Specifically, these 2 fundamental problems,
+Specifically, there are these 2 fundamental problems,

 * for now, state and logic of a DApp are in the same place, so a code bug can (often does) result in losing funds of users